Quaim/Capstone_Django_Project/README.md

 - As an Admin I want a link to the admin page on the front end so I can easily access the admin page for database /site management.

 ## Wireframes

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑 START OF NOTES (to be deleted)

-In this section, display your wireframe screenshots using a Markdown `table`.
-Instructions on how to do Markdown `tables` start on line #213 on this site: https://pandao.github.io/editor.md/en.html

-Alternatively, dropdowns are a way to condense several wireframes into a collapsible menu to save space.
-Dropdowns in Markdown are considered some of the only acceptable HTML components that are allowed for assessment purposes.

-⚠️ **IMPORTANT**! ⚠️ **IMPORTANT**! ⚠️ **IMPORTANT**! ⚠️
-The example below uses the `details` and `summary` code elements.
-However, for these scripts to work, I've had to add spaces within the `< >` elements.

-You MUST remove these spaces for it to work properly on your own README/TESTING files.
-Remove the spaces within the `< >` brackets for the `details` and `summary` code elements, for the Mobile, Tablet, and Desktop wireframes.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 To follow best practice, wireframes were developed for mobile  and desktop sizes.
 I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.